-A bounce is triggered when a visitor lands on a one of your web pages and exits your website without visiting additional pages.
+A bounce is triggered when a visitor lands on one of your web pages and exits your website without visiting additional pages.

 Another way of looking at this could be that the visitor has found the answer they are looking for and there is no need to view further pages.

 Below you’ll find a collection of resources I have chosen for this topic.

 A Selection of Pages Related To Bounce Rates

 Understanding how bounce rates are tracked will give you a better overview when looking at analytic reports that show you the bounce rate of your site and bounce rate of each a page.

 Without this understanding you may be mislead as to what is happening on your site.

 Check out the articles I have chosen below that discuss how your analytics program tracks bounce rates.